Code-Institute-Submissions/TeachFlow/README.md

 #### Imagery
 * A carousel banner is used in index.html.
 This contains 4 striking images that focus on ESL teaching.
-* A Hero image is used in game.html.
+* A Hero Image is used in game.html.
 This focuses on ESL teaching; the classroom.
 * In game.html, multiple animal images are used and re-used throughout the class lesson.
     This is done intentionally, as reusing material to reinforce learning is common practice in teaching.